-How can accounting help me make money?
+How can bookkeeping help me make money?

-Quite simply, accounting tells you if you are making money.
+Quite simply, it tells you if you are making money.
 If you create a profit and loss statement each month, you can ascertain your position quickly.
 If you are losing money, you can make changes in your operations, such as increasing prices or reducing expenses, to correct the situation long before the year’s end and ensure that your overall year will still be profitable.

 Can’t I just write checks, make deposits, and file taxes?

-If you don’t do any accounting, then that’s probably all you’re doing—making deposits, writing checks, and paying taxes, but not making any profit!
+If you don’t do any bookkeeping, then that’s probably all you’re doing—making deposits, writing checks, and paying taxes, but not making any profit!
 Even in a very small business you need to be in control of your expenses.
 This doesn’t just mean having the money, it means knowing what portion of your revenue gets spent for what purposes.
 What percentage of revenue do you spend on marketing each month?
 What about labor?
 What about supplies?
 If you don’t track and control these expenditures, you are not managing your business—you are just blindly hoping there might someday be a profit.

 What’s more important, income statements or balance sheets?